-Compliance with Federal and State Laws and Regulations for 2025-2027 has reviewed the appendix to the county or tribal aging plan entitled Assurances of Compliance with Federal and State Laws and Regulations for 2025-2027.
-We assure that the activities identified in this plan will be carried out to the best of the ability of the county or tribal nation in compliance with the federal and state laws and regulations listed in the Assurances of Compliance with Federal and State Laws and Regulations for 2025-2027.
+Compliance with Federal and State Laws and Regulations for 2025-2 027 On behalf of the county or tribal nation, we certify Area Agency of Dane County has reviewed the appendix to the county or tribal aging plan enti Federal and State Laws and Regulations for 2025-2027.
+We assure the will be carried out to the best of the ability of the county or tribal nand state laws and regulations listed in the Assurances of Complian Regulations for 2025-2027. at the activities identified in this plan ation in compliance with the federal Diane Farsetta, AAA Board Chair Date Sridevi Mohan, AAA Manager Date